draklowell/secure-chat/README.md

 IV is generated randomly in couple with the key using the Python `secrets` module for secure random values.

 The message to be encrypted is broken into blocks of size 16 bytes.
 We use padding according to PKCS#7 (adding bytes whose value is the length of the padding, if the length of the message is divisible by 16, then we add a block filled with `0x10` value).

+When sharing keys we just concatenate key and IV together.

+## Place for improvements
+There is no authentication for the user entering, so anyone can join the chat and no actual security is present.
+It would be great to implement some kind of authentication.

+Also great place for improvement is to use padding in RSA, since it may lead to security issues, as mentioned above.

+Socket handling is not the best, especially when closing them - it would be great to replace manual closing with context managers.

+Fermat's primality test is not very reliable, especially with a small number of iterations, however it is good enough for proof of concept (that is the goal of the lab assignment).